codacy/codacy-pmd/src/main/resources/docs/description/java_strings_InefficientEmptyStringCheck.md

 String.trim().length() is an inefficient way to check if a String is really empty, as it creates a new String object just to check its size.
 Consider creating a static function that loops through a string, checking Character.isWhitespace() on each character and returning false if a non-whitespace character is found.
+You can refer to Apache's StringUtils#isBlank (in commons-lang) or Spring's StringUtils#hasText (in the Springs framework) for existing implementations.

 Example(s):
 ```